Incremental Computation: What Is the Essence?

-Of course systematic incrementalization will not be able to derive all best algorithms, because it is in general an undecidable problem.
-However, by making the design systematic and automated for everything that can be automated, designers and developers can focus on truly creative things.
+Of course, systematic incrementalization will not be able to derive all most efficient algorithms, because whether a program can be made more efficient is in general an undecidable problem.
+However, by making the design systematic and automated for everything that can be automated, designers and developers can focus on truly creative work.

-Overall, tremendous effort is needed to support high-level abstractions in widely-used languages, and implement powerful analysis and transformations in real-world compilers.
-The goal is to support rapidly developing algorithms and generating programs with both correctness and efficiency guarantees.
+Overall, tremendous effort is needed to support high-level abstractions in widely-used languages, and implement powerful analysis and transformations in wildely-used compilers.
+The goal is to support rapid development of algorithms and generation of programs with both correctness and efficiency guarantees.

 Additional technical questions include: Can we raise the level of abstraction even higher and generate even better algorithms and programs in better ways?
 In particular, can we program with higher-level constraints and derive efficient programs that find desired solutions with complexity guarantees?
 Also, can distributed algorithms and programs be derived systematically from desired global properties?